Is Your Strategy Being Executed Successfully Across the Company?

 Here is Amazon’s vision statement as an example: “Our vision is to be earth’s most customer centric company; to build a place where people can come to find and discover anything they might want to buy online.”

-Whether you call it a value proposition or a differentiation statement, leading companies are crystal clear about what sets them apart from the competition in the eyes of their target buyers.
-Done well, this creates a compelling brand promise that resonates with target clients in a way that you can proudly support and deliver upon.
+Done well, your unique value proposition creates a compelling brand promise that resonates with target clients in a way that you can proudly support and deliver upon.

 Are you clear about what sets you apart from the pack?